Subdivisions, shellability, and collapsibility of products

-Let $C$ be a polytopal complex.
-The \emph{deletion} $C-D$ of a subcomplex $D$ from $C$ is the subcomplex of $C$ of faces not containing $D$.
-If some face $\tau$ of $C$ is contained in precisely one other face $\sigma$ of $C$, we say that $\tau$ is a {\it free} face of $\sigma$, and we call the pair $(\sigma, \Sigma)$ a \emph{collapse pair} of~$C$.
-Not all complexes have free faces.
-An \emph{elementary collapse} is the deletion from $C$ of a free face~$\sigma$.
-We denote the elementary collapse by $C \searrow_e C - (\sigma, \Sigma)$, to stress that the face~$\Sigma$ containing~$\sigma$ has also been removed.
-Given two simplicial complexes $C$, $D$, we say that $C$ \emph{collapses onto $D$}, and write $C \searrow D$, if $C$ can be transformed into $D$ via a sequence of elementary collapses.
-A complex $C$ is \emph{collapsible} if it collapses onto a single vertex.
+An \Defn{elementary collapse} is the deletion of a \Defn{free} face $\sigma$ from a polytopal complex~$C$, i.e.\ the deletion of a nonempty face $\sigma$ of $C$ that is strictly contained in only one other face of $C$.
+In this situation, we say that $C$ \Defn{(elementarily) collapses} onto $C-\sigma$, and write $C\searrow_{\mathrm{e}} C-\sigma.$ More generally, we say that the complex $C$ \Defn{collapses} to a subcomplex $C'$, and write~$C\searrow C'$, if $C$ can be reduced to $C'$ by a sequence of elementary collapses.
+A \Defn{collapsible} complex is a complex that collapses onto a single vertex.